sapcc/hermescli/README.md

                                 supported directions are ":asc" for ascending and ":desc" for descending can be specified multiple times
-      --source string           filter events by a source --target-type string      filter events by a target type --time string             filter events by time
+      --source string           filter events by a source --target-id string        filter events by a target id --target-type string      filter events by a target type --time string             filter events by time
       --time-end string         filter events till time